 The fire station in Valley View, Ohio, is a lot like other places: The kitchen is the central gathering place.
 Firefighters and visitors shuffle in one by one and seat themselves around the rectangular, church-social table that fills the center of the room.
 There's not much space between the table and the counters, so the background noise of the morning is the rubbery scrape of folding chairs along the linoleum floor as people scoot forward to let someone by, followed by the quick response of, "Nah, man, you're fine, you're fine."

 It's a Monday morning in October, and Greater Cleveland is getting cold.
 The champ reaches out to each person in turn, lifting the coffee cup from their hands—how do you take it?—before gently returning it full.
 Careful!
 It's hot!

 Everyone settles in to recap their weekends.
 The banter moves from golf to TV shows to even, for a few bracing moments, the Browns.
 Stipe Miocic is not the UFC heavyweight champion at this table.
-He's a firefighter and a paramedic with the Village of Valley View Fire Department, and this is his happy place.
+He's a firefighter and a paramedic with the Village of Valley View Fire Department, and this is his inner sanctum.

 "I'm obsessed with golf now," he says to everyone and no one.
 "I want to get a simulator.
 I bet I could build one.
 How does that work?"